Skip to main content

 Rate Limits

-Rate limits protect upstream providers and keep one caller, model, team, or member from consuming shared gateway capacity.
+Rate limits protect upstream providers and keep one caller or model alias from consuming shared gateway capacity.
 They are useful when applications share the same model alias, upstream credential, or provider quota.

-In this guide, you will add a caller-specific request limit, send traffic through the gateway, and confirm that AISIX rejects requests after the quota is exceeded.
+In this guide, you will add a caller-specific request limit to a self-hosted gateway.
+You will send traffic through the gateway and confirm that AISIX rejects requests after the quota is exceeded.
 You can also use similar limits on a model alias.
-In AISIX Cloud, you can configure wider team and member policies.

 Prerequisites